haolange/InfinityRenderPipeline/README.md

 * GrandTruth Ambient&Reflection Occlusion.

 Developerment :
-* HiZ Readback OcclusionCull for MeshDrawCommand.
+* HiZ-Readback OcclusionCull for MeshDrawCommand.
 * Instance Terrain use MorphVertex for Low DarwCall.
 * Runtime VirtualTexture for HighPerformance TerrainRender.
 * Instance FoliageSystem for HighPerformance and Mass FoliageRender.